Rabih-Mogh/ANN/README.md

 # ANN
-model train with MNIST using PyTorch with Adam optimizer. the script takes images as input and outputs a prediction of the number drawn in the image.
+A model trained on MNIST using PyTorch with Adam optimizer.

+The script takes images as input and outputs a prediction of the number present in the image.